any-sliv/time_tracker_esp32/README.md

 If you found a :bug: please report it via issues tab

 ## Known issues
 Time drifts +/- 5%.
-Changed from RTC clock source from internal RC to internal 8 MHz clock; didn't help
+8.5 MHz internal RTC clock issue - to be fixed in upcoming ESP-IDF updates, you can implement it already using [esp-idf issue commit](https://github.com/espressif/esp-idf/commit/a0ed82525ec03bfe3a3edc46fbbb2c8449db3e14)